shuckerino/Uni/README.md

 # Uni

-- Repo with some Exercises from my 6th semester of CS bachelors degree
+- Repo for some Uni courses